rthuffman/WFGY/ProblemMap/Atlas/Fixes/auto-repair/atlas-auto-repair-to-wfgy-bridge-v1.md

 * better effective-layer encoding
 * experiment logic
 * cross-domain structural comparison
-* stronger AI / engineering continuation
+* stronger AI or engineering continuation

 That means the official practical message can be: